1j01/rezzy-zoom-and-enhance/README.md

 (Or just a menu option like Share / Open Containing Folder depending on what type it is?)
 You'd also want to be able to jump to a page by the URL.

-* It should definitely save your place automatically.
+* It should save your place automatically.
-And you wouldn't want to lose it by simply navigating to some other place (maybe to show someone a page that was particularly funny or interestingly designed) so it could afford to be a bit smart about it (in some way).
+(And you shouldn't lose it by simply navigating someplace else, so 1. you should be able to go back, which implies a browser like experience, and 2. it should be clear to the user how the address is being saved automatically)
 (It could store just one bookmark and the current page you're viewing if it's earlier than that, but what if someone tells you about a funny later page? or what if you accidentally hit the go-to-end/latest button?
 It should probably also work then, right?
 I don't know how this should work.)